 This meta-review concludes that SOME vaccines are essential for dogs to prevent future diseases.

 But other common canine vaccines need further research and often result in several serious side effects in dogs.

 Unfortunately, veterinary vaccine standards appear laxer than human vaccines.

 What I mean is that many antigens used in vaccines are kept as proprietary information and not disclosed:

 “The use of adjuvants in veterinary vaccinology is much less restricted than that in human vaccines, and a large number of different types and formulations of adjuvants are currently used in licensed veterinary vaccines, compared to only three adjuvants licensed for human vaccine use.”
 [Clin Microbiol Rev. 2007 Jul; 20(3): 489–510.
 PMID: 17630337]

-Therefore, it's important for pet owners to be aware of all the potential dangers vaccines can cause to their puppies or adult pets, and exactly how to prevent over-vaccination in dogs.
+Pet owners must be aware of all the potential dangers vaccines can cause to their puppies or adult pets and how to prevent over-vaccination in dogs.

 Vaccinating All Dogs – Yay or Nay?

 First of all, it must be noted that not all vaccines should be avoided.

 The big three most popular vaccines for dogs are parvovirus, canine distemper, and rabies.